zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Importing-Order-Fulfillments-to-Shopify.md

 ### Fail File
 _Required_
-The XML file to output any failed uploads to.
+The XML file to output any failed imports to.

 ### Input File
 _Required_